Close Menu

 MEETING LISTING 1.23 FOR A COMPLEX FRACTURE OF AN UPPER EXTREMITY

-The reason that a non-healing fracture of an arm bone can cause disability is not being able to use your hands.
+The reason that a fracture of an arm bone that won’t heal can cause disability is not being able to use your hands.
 For example, if you have a broken bone in your arm, then it will impair your ability to use your fingers to type, grasp tools, write, or reach.
 If you cannot perform fine finger or gross movements with your hands, then it is likely that you cannot work.
+Almost all jobs require good use of the hands.

 1.23 Non-healing or complex fracture of an upper extremity with both A and B: